Jacob-Webb/Ride-Counter/README.md

 * create a json.cred file for the program according to Google's gspread site at https://gspread.readthedocs.io/en/latest/index.html

 ### Instructions for running the program on the terminal or command-line
+* Run the command 'python google_ui.py' to begin the program
 * Enter any and all filenames given as dates in the form mm-dd-yy
 * Enter any gmail accounts to share the google sheets with
+* Hit enter and watch the Google Sheets update themselves